Juan-David-30/MySecondBrain/🧠 - Second brain/Modeling sinusoidal equations.md

 Related topics: [[Trigonometry]]

-To model [[Sinusoidal equations]] equations we must have an understanding of the behaviour of its graph or in general function, and then realise of some techniques or ways to transform that function so it represents properly our specific case
+To model [[Sinusoidal equations]] equations we must have an understanding of the behavior of its graph or in general function, and then realize of some techniques or ways to transform that function so it represents properly our specific case

 # Amplitude